E-commerce

 Analytics complement

-Frequently asked questions in chat indicate functional friction that should be fixed in the product or funnel.
+Frequent questions in chat signal functional friction to fix in the product or funnel.

-For the general positioning of a conversational assistant, see the article "why an AI chatbot for e-commerce" on the blog; for site metrics, cross-check with your analytics stack.
+For the general positioning of a conversational assistant, see the article «why an AI chatbot for e-commerce» on the blog; for site metrics, cross-reference with your analytics stack.

-Analyzing journeys from comparable brands provides ideas, but copying a feature without the associated back end often leads to a frustrating half-measure.
+Analyzing the journeys of comparable brands gives ideas, but copying a feature without the associated back end often leads to a frustrating half-measure.

 UX debt